Capital Gains Tax Canada Calculator: Everything You Need to Know

 What Is Capital Gains Tax in Canada?

-Capital gains tax in Canada is a tax on the profit earned from selling a capital asset, such as real estate, stocks, or other investments.
-Only 50% of the capital gain is taxable, and it is added to your income for the year.
-By using a Canada Capital Gains Tax Calculator, you can simplify the process and avoid costly errors.
+It is a tax on the profit earned from selling an asset, such as real estate, stocks, or other investments.
+Only 50% of the gains is taxable, and it is added to your income for the year.

 • Determine the sale price of the asset.